 - Must have participated extensively in the pre-certification training and mentoring of at least 2 different judges who certified for Level 1 or Level 2 in the last 12 months.

-- Must demonstrate communication skills sufficient to act as a Team Leader at the large, international scale, such as Grand Prix events.
+- Must demonstrate communication skills sufficient to act as a Team Leader at large, international scale events, such as Grand Prix.
 Must understand English well enough to be up-to-date on official documents.

 - Must demonstrate participation in the judge community on a regional or global level beyond just being on staff at events (examples include mailing lists, seminars, articles, projects, etc.).

 - Must have written a general (i.e. non-event-specific) self-review in the last 12 months, covering all of the Qualities of Level 3 judges listed above, graded as Strengths or as Areas for Improvement.
 If that self-review is more than 6 months old, your application must include a brief update indicating progress on the Qualities of Level 3 judges.